 ...

-Identity proofing | an easy to understand explanation of an essential business security process
+Identity proofing | An easy-to-understand explanation of an essential business security process

 person using laptop computer

-Last updated on December 6th, 2023 at 12:13 pm
+Last updated on August 21st, 2024 at 12:59 pm

-ID proofing has always been an essential part of business security and continues to be one of the most crucial processes an organization must regularly carry out.
+Identity proofing has always been an essential part of business security and continues to be one of the most crucial processes an organization must regularly carry out.
 So, what is it – and why is it so important?

-Identity proofing definition
+Identity proofing defined

 Why is identity proofing important?